AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-53790-multiple-rmas-for-single-product-can-be-created-via-rest-api.md

 ## Issue

-Multiple RMAs for single product can be created via *Rest API*.
+Multiple RMAs for a single product can be created via *Rest API*.

 <u>Steps to reproduce</u>: